vidify/vidify/README.md

 | `--redirect-uri <REDIRECT_URI>`| optional redirect uri to get the web API authorization token.
 The default is http://localhost:8888/callback/ |

 ### The config file
-The config file is created by default at your user home directory named `.spotify_videos_config`.
+The config file is created by default at your user home directory named `.spotivids_config`.
 You can use a custom one by passing `--config-file <PATH>` as an argument.
 The config file is overriden by the configuration passed as arguments.

-[Here's an example of one](https://github.com/marioortizmanero/spotify-music-videos/blob/master/example.ini).
+[Here's an example of one](https://github.com/marioortizmanero/spotivids/blob/master/example.ini).
 It uses the [INI config file formatting](https://en.wikipedia.org/wiki/INI_file).
 Most options are inside the `[Defaults]` section.
 The web API related options are inside `[WebAPI]`.

 All the available options for the config file are the same as the arguments above, except for `--config-file <PATH>`, which, obviously, is only an argument .
 Their names are always the same but with underscores instead of dashes.
 For example, `--use-mpv` would be equivalent to `use_mpv = true`.